 I2SOut: it allows you to send audio signals to other devices.
 It needs 3 wires: TX is to send data, BCLK carries clock signal, SYNC for left or right channel selection.

 RESET: restart the code when the RESET pin is set to low.

 Vin: you can supply voltage to the board using an external power source through Vin pin.
 You'd better apply voltages between 5V to 12V.

 Vout: the Vout pin will provide the higher output voltage between Vcc and USB voltage.

 Vcoin: button cell can power the RTC through the Vcoin pin when there is no power supply.

 IOREF: this pin provides a voltage corresponding to the input and output of that board, that's to say 3.3V.

 All these details may sound quite confusing at first.
 Don't worry, most of them are not commonly used.

-If you have not idea how to start, you can work with this Maker kit to learn with some simple projects.
+If you have no idea how to start, you can work with SwiftIO Maker kit to learn with some simple projects.